codetojoy/gists/notes/share/peidevs/website.notes.MAY.2022.md

     - `Type Context` is participants for events with `Type` of `L` or `P` (Lightning Talks or Panel)
     - `A/V Support` is for those who faciliated the meetup through equipment or $
         - We used to borrow a projector from ScreenScape and wanted to credit them
+* FYI, we have a special events file [here](https://github.com/peidevs/Event_Resources/blob/master/SpecialEvents.csv)
+    - clearly, these have dissipated in recent years

 ### Sponsors page